 What we don’t: Single burner is limiting and butane fuel doesn’t work well in the cold.

-Let’s start with the obvious: This Eureka stove isn’t for serious camp chefs or large-group cookouts.
-But the SPRK+ Butane is an affordable single burner that performs well for limited use or as a backup.
-The stovetop easily accommodates a small kettle or pan (up to 11 in.) and performs admirably considering its diminutive size.
-We also love the adjustable feet to keep the unit level and slightly inset design that adds crucial protection against wind.
-All in all, it’s a great choice for bringing along if your primary cooking will be done over a fire pit but you need a stove for quick items like heating water.
+Let’s start with the obvious: This Coleman stove isn’t for serious camp chefs or large-group cookouts.
+But the 1-Burner Butane is a very affordable single burner that performs well for limited use or as a backup.
+The stovetop easily accommodates a kettle or pan (up to 10 in.) and performs admirably considering its small size.
+We also love the slightly inset design that adds crucial protection against wind and the included carrying case.
+All in all, this is a great choice for bringing along if your primary cooking will be done over a fire pit but you need a burner for quick efforts like heating water.

-As its name suggests, the SPRK+ runs on butane, which isn’t as readily available as the ubiquitous green propane canisters.
+As its name suggests, the Classic 1-Burner runs on butane, which isn’t as readily available as the ubiquitous green propane canisters.
 In addition, butane struggles in cold temperatures (around and below freezing), so it’s less versatile than the propane designs on our list and also falls short of more winter-ready liquid-fuel models.
-That said, the SPRK+ is very well rounded for a butane model and handily beats out Coleman’s Classic 1-Burner Butane Camping Stove in heat output, weight, and wind protection.
-If you don’t mind the trade-offs in opting for this fuel type, the Eureka is an affordable and thoughtfully designed single-burner stove.
-Other leading one-burner options to consider include Snow Peak's compact Home & Camp Burner and Coleman’s propane-powered Cascade 18 (although both designs are pricier than the Eureka).
+We used to have the Eureka SPRK+ in this spot, and it bested the Coleman in heat output and wind protection, though for almost twice the price.
+Unfortunately, Eureka is retiring their stove program, so the SPRK's days are numbered—grab one at a hefty discount before they're gone for good.
+While we're not as excited about the Coleman, it's still well rounded for a butane model, and the $36 price makes it readily accessible for a lot of folks.
+Other leading one-burner options to consider include Snow Peak's compact Home & Camp Burner and Coleman’s propane-powered Cascade 18 (although both designs are significantly pricier).

 Best Freestanding Stove for Large Groups